 Option #3 Mobile Suica • Mobile PASMO web

 Once you are in you will see the main menu as shown in the screen shot below.
-The layout is exactly the same on both Mobile Suica and Mobile PASMO sites.
-The explanation that follows uses Suica to explain the steps but also applies to PASMO as both systems are operated by JR East.
+The explanation that follows uses Suica to explain the steps but also applies to PASMO.

-The Transactions menu brings up a list of the most recent 26 week list of transactions (store purchases and transit fares) that you can output and save as a PDF.
-The Receipts menu has the most recent 12 months of recharges, commuter plan purchases or renewals, etc., that you can search, select, and print out individual receipts.
+The Receipts menu has the most recent 12 months of recharges, commuter plan purchases or renewals, etc., that you can search, select, and download individual PDF receipts.

 After you have the receipt item you want to print, click the print button on the left hand side of the receipt item, show in red below.
 The receipt will print the registered name of your Mobile Suica account.
 If you want to use a different name, enter one in the name fields above the search criteria area.
 When entering a name you must use either kanji, hiragana, katakana or full width roman characters.